spotinst/help/src/docs/spot-pc/troubleshooting/monitored-metrics.md

 ## Spot PC Alerts

 ### Virtual Machine Context
-The following metrics are collected from the VMs in Spot PC, both session hosts and and Business Servers running alongside Spot PC.
+The following metrics are collected from the VMs in Spot PC, both session hosts and any Business Servers running alongside Spot PC.

 #### CPU Consumption %:
 Indicates the average % consumption for the period indicated.
 The default time interval displayed is the last 15 minutes, with multiple data-points per minute.